arpitbbhayani/articles/blogs/python-prompts.md

 ## Dynamic prompt strings

 The [documentation](https://docs.python.org/3/library/sys.html#sys.ps2) states that if we assign a non-string object to `ps1` or `ps2` then Python prompts by calling `str()` on the object every time a prompt is shown.
-Now we create some stateful and dynamic prompt by defining a class and overriding `__str__` method.
+Now we create some stateful and dynamic prompt by defining a class and overriding the `__str__` method.

 Below we implement [IPython](https://ipython.org/) like prompt where execution statement number is stored in member `line` of the class and is incremented every time the primary prompt renders.